Your 2023 9-Point SEO Checklist

 - Using the SEO Analyzer tool to check your site

-Got a WordPress site?
-Then you want to make setting up Yoast SEO a part of your SEO audit checklist.
+Have you got a WordPress site?
+Then, you want to make setting up Yoast SEO a part of your SEO audit checklist.

 Yoast SEO, a free plugin with paid options, helps your business optimize your site for SEO.
-In addition to the basic version, your company can use specific versions, like for local SEO, video SEO, news SEO, and even WooCommerce SEO.
+In addition to the basic version, your company can use specific versions for local SEO, video SEO, news SEO, and even WooCommerce SEO.

 With Yoast SEO, you can: